 Documentation for fast HSA reimbursement

 Having the right documentation ready makes the difference between same-day approval and a week of back-and-forth.
-Every claim works best with:
+A strong claim usually includes:

 - Provider or vendor name